arestivo/slides/markdown/javascript.md

 # Javascript on HTML Documents

-Javascript can be embeded directly into an HTML document:
+*Javascript* can be embedded directly into an HTML document:

 ```html
 <script>